spyder-ide/spyder-docs/doc/basic-first-aid.rst

    .. note::

       This will reset your preferences, as well as any custom keyboard shortcuts or syntax highlighting schemes.
-      If you particularly care about any of those, you should make a copy of the :file:`.spyder-py3` folder in your user home directory, and restore it afterwards if this doesn't solve the problem.
+      If you particularly care about any of those, you should make a copy of the :file:`.spyder-py3` folder in your user home directory (:file:`C:/Users/YOUR_USERNAME` on Windows, :file:`/Users/YOUR_USERNAME` on macOS, or :file:`/home/YOUR_USERNAME` on Linux), and restore it afterwards if this doesn't solve the problem.

 #. **Try installing Spyder into a new Conda environment** (recommended) or ``virtualenv``/``venv``, and see if the issue reoccurs.